 How to get an A in lifeguard training

-The De Anza Outdoor Club will be having some pre-requisite swim test and lifeguard skills practice sessions spring quarter for any student, whether they will be taking lifeguard training from me, or just want to see if they can pass the Red Cross (or YMCA) prerequisite lifeguard swim test.
+The De Anza Outdoor Club will be having some pre-requisite swim test and lifeguard skills practice sessions for any student, whether they will be taking lifeguard training from me, or just want to see if they can pass the Red Cross (or YMCA) prerequisite lifeguard swim test.

 The college catalog lists a prerequisite of PE 26B, but you do not have to have taken any college swim classes, you just need to pass the Red Cross prerequisite swim tests.